-The Committee and the College reserve the right to take necessary and appropriate action to protect the safety and wellbeing of the campus community and property.
-The college president has delegated matters of discipline to the Disciplinary Committee.
-The Committee is responsible for the development and implementation of policies related to adjudication of issues related to student conduct.
-However, in all events, the college president retains the right to impose discipline and change, delete, or add to the policies developed by the Committee.
+The College reserves the right to take necessary and appropriate action to protect the safety and wellbeing of the campus community and property.
+The College President has delegated matters of discipline to the Disciplinary Committee which will consist of two or more College Directors.

+The Committee is responsible for the development and implementation of policy related to the adjudication of issues related to student conduct.
+However, in all events, the College President retains the right to impose discipline and change, delete, or add to the policies and decisions developed by the Committee.

 Disciplinary procedures have been established to guide the fair and uniform enforcement of the Code of Conduct.
-These procedures are applicable to any student or program participant charged with a violation of the Code of Conduct.
+These procedures are applicable to any applicant, student, or program participant charged with a violation of the Code of Conduct.